Think these things are important? Then let’s work together.

 The future of project delivery is digital.

 As we transition away from traditional project deliverables (2D), we continue to produce high quality drawing sets.
-However, by 2024 (and perhaps much sooner), over 80% of our projects will be delivered in 3D form, using 2D only when necessary for regulatory purposes or commodity buy-out.
+However, most of our projects are delivered in 3D form, using 2D only when necessary for regulatory purposes or commodity buy-out.

 Going from 3D > 2D > 3D > 2D > 3D is insanity.
-We can get rid of all the unnecessary intermediaries and go from 3D (Virtual) > 3D (Fabrication/Assembly) > 3D (Actual) to Making Buildings.
+We are getting rid of all the unnecessary intermediaries and going from 3D (Virtual) > 3D (Fabrication/Assembly) > 3D (Actual) to Making Buildings.
 After all, BIM does not equal CAD 2.0 - it’s so much more.

 Meaningful data drives Design at Next, as it should.
 And, with great data comes great possibility.
 We’re integrating appropriate and ground breaking technologies wherever possible.
 Renovations, new builds, studies, you name it.
 We give design intent when modeling, rather than drafting details.
 When needed we can model up to Level Of Development (LOD) 300, LOD 350 and beyond to LOD 400.